Arizona Wildcats: Rivalries

 A strong athletic rivalry exists between the University of Arizona Wildcats and Arizona State University Sun Devils, the state's only two Division I-FBS teams.
 The rivalry has been recognized as one of the most bitter rivalries in college sports.
 Both schools compete in the State Farm Territorial Cup Series, a head-to-head competition in 18 different sports.
 The football rivalry, nicknamed "The Duel in the Desert," is the oldest rivalry game in college football that features a trophy.
-The trophy awarded after each football game is the Territorial Cup as the teams first played in 1899, while the Territory of Arizona was an organized incorporated territory of the United States.
-The University of Arizona holds the all-time record in all 3 major men's sports.
-Starting with basketball they hold a record of 150–82 against ASU.
-They also hold the all-time record in football 49–40–1.
-Finally holding the all-time record in baseball 247–215–1.
+The trophy awarded after each football game is the Territorial Cup.
+The teams first played in 1899, while the Territory of Arizona was an organized incorporated territory of the United States.
+The University of Arizona holds the all-time record (versus Arizona State) in all 3 major men's sports.
+Starting with basketball, they hold a record of 159–87 against ASU.
+They also hold the all-time record in football 51–45–1.
+Finally, Arizona holds the all-time record in baseball 260–227–1.

 Rivalries have also been created with other Pac-12 teams, especially University of California, Los Angeles which has been a consistent softball rival and was Arizona's main men's basketball rival from the late 1980s to the present.
+Arizona (and Arizona State) joined the Big 12 in the 2024–25 school year.

-Outside of the Pac-12, Arizona has two dormant rivalries with two other former Border Intercollegiate Athletic Association members, the New Mexico Lobos and Texas Tech Red Raiders.
+Arizona has two dormant rivalries with two other former Border Intercollegiate Athletic Association members, the New Mexico Lobos and Texas Tech Red Raiders, with the latter being a Big 12 opponent starting in 2024.
 Although Arizona remained in the Border Conference until it folded in 1961, New Mexico and Texas Tech withdrew from the Border Conference in 1952 and 1956 respectively.
 Both football programs remained on Arizona's schedule annually until the late 1970s, even though Texas Tech was a member of the Southwest Conference and New Mexico was a member of the Skyline Eight.
 In 1962, Arizona and New Mexico once again became conference rivals as charter members of the Western Athletic Conference.
 The Kit Carson Rifle was a traveling trophy exchanged between the Wildcats and Lobos from 1938 though 1990.
 Prior to the 1997 Insight.com Bowl, two schools announced the Kit Carson Rifle would not be awarded to the bowl game's winner because the trophy may have been used against Native Americans.